balaprasad370/voice-agent/README.md

 - `backend/`: Fastify server, Twilio + OpenAI Realtime integration
 - `frontend/`: Minimal HTML form to trigger `POST /calls`

+### About Transcriptions
+- There are two methods available:
+  1) Capture transcriptions in real-time and store them with precise timestamps.
+This method provides the most accurate transcription with exact sentence timing.
+  2) Record the entire audio and transcribe it afterward.
+This approach also provides timestamps with text but is less user-friendly for UI display.

+Due to time constraints for completing the assessment, I opted for the second method.

 ### System design (Kubernetes: architecture, scaling, sticky sessions, load balancer)
 This section describes a production-ready deployment on Kubernetes (K8s) for Twilio Media Streams + OpenAI Realtime.